moonthug/bluetoothio/readme.md

 # BluetoothIO

-A simple wrapper for OSX IOBluetooth Framework.
+A simple NodeJS wrapper for OSX IOBluetooth Framework.

 See more at the [Apple Docs](https://developer.apple.com/library/mac/documentation/DeviceDrivers/Reference/IOBluetooth/_index.html).